 Nakhli et al. in [16] conducted an analysis of the Iranian economy, which is significantly dependent on oil and affected by sanctions, by employing a DSGE model grounded in a new Keynesian framework.
 The study focused on the implications of oil sanctions, including restrictions on crude oil exports, extraction technology, and external financing in the oil sector.
 The findings revealed that such sanctions considerably impede foreign and government investments, diminish the levels of extraction technology, and curtail oil exports, thereby adversely affecting overall production.
-In the monetary and exchange rate domains, these sanctions led to a reduction in the ratio of foreign exchange rate.
+In the monetary and exchange rate domains, these sanctions led to a reduction in the ratio of foreign exchange reserves to the Central Bank's monetary base, resulting in an increase in the nominal exchange rate.
 This escalation, in turn, facilitated a rise in non-oil exports while simultaneously reducing imports.
-In another domestic study, Hosseini and Asgharpur investigated the application of the Taylor rule within the Iranian economy, specifically analyzing the effects of monetary shocks on macroeconomic variables under varying degrees of exchange rate pass-through across different inflationary contexts [11].
+In another domestic study, Hosseini and As gharpur investigated the application of the Taylor rule within the Iranian economy, specifically analyzing the effects of monetary shocks on macroeconomic variables under varying degrees of exchange rate pass-through across different inflationary contexts [11].
 The results corroborated Taylor's hypothesis, demonstrating a direct relationship between the degree of exchange rate pass-through on import price indices and prevailing inflation levels.
 Moreover, the impulse response functions related to macroeconomic variables in response to monetary shocks indicated that fluctuations were more pronounced in a high-inflation environment compared to a low-inflation environment.